-As part of designing our audit we determined materiality, as above, and assessed the risk of material misstatement in the financial statements.
-In particular, we looked at areas involving significant accounting estimates and judgements by the Directors and considered future events that are inherently uncertain.
+In designing our audit, we determined materiality and assessed the risks of material misstatement in the financial statements.
+In particular we looked at areas involving significant accounting estimates and judgements by the directors and considered future events that are inherently uncertain.
+These areas include the recoverable value of loan receivables and judgements made in assessing the Company's going concern status.
+We also addressed the risk of management override of internal controls, including among other matters consideration of whether there was evidence of bias that represented a risk of material misstatement due to fraud.

-We also addressed the risk of management override of internal controls, including evaluating whether there was evidence of bias by the Directors that represented a risk of material misstatements due to fraud.
-The Company's key accounting function is based in the United Kingdom and our audit was performed from our office with regular contact with the Company throughout.
+The Company's key accounting function is based in the United Kingdom and our audit was performed from our office with regular contract with the Company throughout.